sora-xor/sora-bounties/translation-bounties.md

 Please note that review is the process of checking (and small corrections) and not major editing – revisions are counted as some part of the translation.
 Who makes revisions – original translator or the reviewer – should be discussed between them or in the group.
 *In some cases it might take some time to find a reviewer, so please be patient – reward will be sent when review is completed.*

+> There are some exceptions to this review rule.
+First of all, Sora team members are considered trusted translators, because they can be reached anytime in case something needs to be corrected.
+Also, in cases when we cannot find a reviewer for a language for some time (when it is a rare language), it can be released without review – in that case translator receives 100% reward but needs to leave his contacts in case some corrections are required in the future.

 5. After the translation is fully made (for Sora and Capital – it is a Sora component for iOS app) and reviewed, the award will be assigned – we'll ask for your wallet address in Telegram and add it to the table here.
 We use Lokalise reports to count your contribution; if you have any questions regarding reward assignment, let us know.
 6. **If you don't understand some words** you are translating, don't take a guess what they mean – just ask in the group, we'll help!